kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   can be specified.
 The collected paths are sorted by file name by default, unless specified otherwise in the recipe section (e.g. by date/time for time-series recipes).

+* ``inspire`` section contains the settings for importing INSPIRE coverage:

+  * ``metadata_url`` - If set to non empty string, then the importing coverage will be marked as INSPIRE coverage, see more details :ref:`here <petascope-make_inspire_coverage>`.
+    If set to empty string or omitted, then the coverage will be updated as non-INSPIRE coverage.

 recipe section